JosuaKrause/quick_cache/README.md

 and `msg` is an optional formatting function that prints warnings (by default it's `None` which doesn't print anything;
-warnings are emitted when the actual computation is faster than reading the results from the cache).
+warnings are emitted when the actual computation is faster than reading the results from the cache or if other exceptional situations occur).
+`quota` is an optional maximal cache size in MB.

 The caching functionality can then be used via:
 ```python